 Co-axial Cable, BICC 2001 HCA 1292, 75 ohms (drum, approx 6000 feet)

-Co-axial Hard-line, half-inch, two lengths, each about 60 feet.
+Co-axial Hard-line, half-inch, about 50 feet.
 Was used once for a few days at an exhibition and has since been in storage.
-I am currently using a much longer length, probably close to 200 feet, that goes to my smaller tower, and which

 8 x Quad fibreglass poles (one slightly damaged),